-BLACK+DECKER CJ625 Review
+Black+Decker CJ625 Review

-Since citrus juicers are a relatively simple product with only one main functions, these appliances don't quite warrant our typical full review.
+Since citrus juicers are a relatively simple product with only one main function, these appliances don't quite warrant our typical full review.
 Instead, we did tons of research, then picked the three most promising citrus juicers to fold into our existing full-size juicer review.
-We compared the amount of pulp produced and juice yield for each product when tasked with juicing limes, grapefruits, oranges, and lemons, with the results of the BLACK+DECKER shown below.
+We compared the amount of pulp produced and juice yield for each product when tasked with juicing limes, grapefruits, oranges, and lemons, with the results of the Black+Decker shown below.

 For our first test, we assessed the abilities of each product at juicing limes.
 We set this juicer to its low pulp setting, then juiced 3 small limes on each product.
-Before measuring the amount of juice produced, we strained out the pulp, even though in the case of the BLACK+DECKER, there hardly was any pulp.
+Before measuring the amount of juice produced, we strained out the pulp, even though in the case of the Black+Decker, there hardly was any pulp.

 We did a similar procedure for our lemon test, tasking each appliance with juicing 2 average-sized lemons.
-The BLACK+DECKER again had extremely low amounts of pulp, but this time had the highest yield, producing around 150 mL of strained lemon juice.
+The Black+Decker again had extremely low amounts of pulp, but this time had the highest yield, producing around 150 mL of strained lemon juice.

 Ease of Cleaning